jatupan1989/boomjum1989/Net-request-filtering:-overview.md

 ***

-[1] The result in the case of HTTPSB was a _worst-case scenario_, as matrix filtering had been turned off so as to ensure apples-vs-apples comparison: no requests were blocked by the matrix filtering engine, therefore all filtering duty fell onto the ABP filtering engine.
+[1] For this particular measurement, the result in the case of HTTPSB was a _worst-case scenario_, as matrix filtering had been turned off so as to ensure apples-vs-apples comparison: no requests were blocked by the matrix filtering engine, therefore all filtering duty fell onto the ABP filtering engine.

 [2] I still have an extra improvement in store to further reduce memory footprint regarding the implementation of ABP filters, but I do not consider this a priority at this point.